 Operating Efficiency Analysis of Mirza International Ltd:

-Mirza International Ltd has been able to convert its profits in to cash flow from operations.
-PAT for last 10 years (FY2005-14) is INR 246 cr. whereas the CFO over the similar period is INR 290 cr.
+Mirza International Ltd has been able to convert its profits into cash flow from operations.
+PAT for the last 10 years (FY2005-14) is INR 246 cr. whereas the CFO over a similar period is INR 290 cr.
 This is corroborated by declining receivables days over the years.
 Mirza International Ltd has been able to collect money from its buyers in time, which is a positive for any company being considered for investment.